ACINQ/eclair/docs/release-notes/eclair-vnext.md

 eclair.on-chain-fees.anchor-without-htlcs-max-fee-satoshis = 10000
 ```

+We also limit the feerate used to be at most the same order of magnitude of `fatest` feerate provided by our fee estimator.

 ### Managing Bitcoin Core wallet keys

 You can now use Eclair to manage the private keys for on-chain funds monitored by a Bitcoin Core watch-only wallet.